Rhodes-CS-Department/comp241-sp23/project3/index.md

 You will create a Set of stop words from `stopwords.txt`, and you will them remove the stop words from your binary search trees of word frequencies and word scores.
 Then, after printing a bunch of statistics again, you will have the user type in new movie reviews, until they type the word “quit”.
 For each review, you will calculate a number between 0-4 indicating the sentiment of the review, where 2 is neutral (0-1 are negative; 3-4 are positive).

+## General Guidelines

+Here are a few important guidelines:

+- You should only edit the files that you will end up submitting at the end of the project.
+- You should not use any libraries other than the Java standard library.
+- If you are asked to write code that prints output, you should **aim to match the sample output exactly, character for character.**

+You may use any code editor you like.

+## Getting Started

+These instructions are specific to IntelliJ, but you may adapt them to any other code editor if you like.

+1. Download the starter code [here](code.zip).
+2. Unzip the downloaded `code.zip` file, which should give you a `src` folder.
+3. Make a new IntelliJ project using `File > New > Project...`.
+In the "New Project" pop-up window, select "New Project" (not "Empty Project"), and make sure that the language is Java and the build system is IntelliJ.
+Pay attention to the project location you choose.
+4. Outside of IntelliJ, navigate to the folder where your project was created.
+Replace the `src` folder there with the `src` folder you unzipped.
+5. Return to IntelliJ, and you should see the `src` folder you unzipped.

 ## Important classes for this project

 This project is all about using the Map and Set abstract data types.
 In particular, you will be implementing your own Map type using a binary search tree, but you will use a built-in Java type for the Set.